 I trained at the Tavistock and Portman NHS Trust in London and gained a postgraduate diploma in Psychoanalytic Observational Studies then a Masters Degree with distinction in Psychological Therapy with children, young people and families.
 As well as psychodynamic theory and practice, I was also provided with a grounding in CBT skills, Mindfulness and systemic family therapy.

 Upon graduating I worked from 2013 to 2015 in a Tavistock Fostering and Adoption Clinic.
 In this setting I worked with young children who had suffered early traumatic experiences and disrupted attachments.

 I've had 12 years experience of working with children and adolescents at Eating Matters in Norwich.
 There I've worked extensively with eating disorders, self harm, anxiety, depression, trauma, dissociation, poor body image and low self esteem.

 Also I currently work for the Pottergate Centre for Trauma and Dissociation and for the Newmarket House Clinic for Eating Disorders.

-I am a member of the British Psychoanalytic Council and the British Association of Counsellors and Psychotherapists.
+I am a member of the British Psychoanalytic Council.

 Accredited register membership